Korean ballad: Ballad and rock

+Kim Tae-won, the leader of Boohwal.

-With a stronger emphasis on the rhythm, along with the inclusion of instruments more closely related to the rock genre, such as the drums and guitar, rock ballads can ramp up to a faster pace and higher power than classic sentimental ballads.
-Yim Jae-beom's song "For You" (임재범 너를 위해; 2000), begins softly with a keyboard accompanying his singing.
+With a stronger emphasis on the rhythm, along with the inclusion of instruments more closely related to the rock genre, such as the drums and guitar, rock ballads generally ramp up to a faster pace, higher intensity, and higher notes than classic sentimental ballads.
+Yim Jae-beom's song "For You" (너를 위해; 2000), begins softly with a keyboard accompanying his singing.
 However, the song quickly builds with each refrain getting louder than before along with the inclusion of drum accompaniment.
 As the song continues, the emotion of the song is portrayed by an electric guitar solo.
-Other popular rock ballad groups include Boohwal.
+Other popular rock ballad singers and groups include Boohwal, Kim Kyung-ho, and Park Wan-kyu.

 The initial wave of popularity in response to rock music in Korea ended before the rise of ballads in the 1980s.
-However, revivals of the genre since that have allowed to new experimentation within the genre.

-Other intersections
+However, it became revived in the debuts of popular rock artists like the aforementioned, along with others like Kim Min-jong, and Kim Jung-min in the mid-late 1990s.
+The trend phase of rock ballads continued into the 2000s with groups like Flower, Buzz, and M.C. the Max, though it fell back to the rise of more medium-tempo and R&B ballads.
+In the mid 2010s, M.C. the Max released multiple mainstream hits, most notably "No Matter Where" (어디에도; 2016), which remained in the charts of Korean music service Melon for over 100 weeks, reinvigorating public interest in rock ballads.
+Into the 2020s, they remain one of the few rock ballad acts still active and pushing the movement, with newer singers releasing both covers of former hits and original songs such as Lim Jae-hyun.

+Ballad and folk

 Folk music in Korea arose from anti-government movements in the 1970s which consisted largely of college students.
 Because of its simplistic nature (use of few instruments), it was easy to perform, alluding to its popular name t'ong g'ita ("barrel guitar") named after the barrel which people would sit on while playing instruments.

-Ballad and folk

 Popular balladeer Lee Sun-hee has numerous songs that represent a "Korean interpretation of American folk music" through the emphasis of acoustic guitar, such as her song "If You Love Me" (그대가 나를 사랑하신다면; 1991).
 This song elaborates on how someone should feel if they were truly in love and how that should manifest into their actions toward their loved one (the singer).
 Throughout the song, a piano melody accompanies Lee Sun-hee until breaks into slower, more melancholic refrains where the soft twang of an acoustic guitar takes the place of the piano.